-The Honourable Jean-Pierre Plouffe is worried he won't have the resources to keep tabs on Canada's rapidly growing spy behemoth.
+The Honorable Jean-Pierre Plouffe is worried he won't have the resources to keep tabs on Canada's rapidly growing spy behemoth.

 Plouffe is the overseer for the Communications Security Establishment (CSE), a secretive agency that runs Canada's signal intelligence work.
-As an integral part of the Five Eyes—the shadowy intelligence-sharing consortium involving Canada, America, New Zealand, Australia and the United Kingdom—CSE is basically sidekick to the American NSA.
+As an integral part of the Five Eyes—the intelligence-sharing consortium involving Canada, America, New Zealand, Australia, and the United Kingdom—CSE is basically a sidekick to the American NSA.

-Financial reports released on Tuesday show the commissioner is going to have to cut back his review processes due to lack of funds.
-Meanwhile, CSE's budget is larger than ever.
+Financial reports released on Tuesday show the commissioner is going to have to cut back his review processes due to lack of funds, even though CSE's budget is larger than ever.

 Plouffe, as the CSE Commissioner, is responsible for making sure that the agency does not go outside its mandate.
 Currently, the agency is forbidden from intentionally collecting Canadians' data, unless it is doing so under the authority of another Canadian agency.
 However, Snowden's documents as well as Plouffe's own investigations show that CSE does end up with files on Canadians.
 When that happens, CSE is supposed to delete them.
 They don't always do so in a timely manner.